gurmeharsomal/media-screening-tool/README.md

 #### Decision Logic

-The system triggers automated research based on specific conditions rather than researching every case:
+The system will trigger automated research based on specific conditions rather than researching every case:

 **Always Research When**: